pamod-madubashana/TelegramFileServer/.qoder/commands/speckit.new.md

 ## Files involved
 - `src/frontend/VERSION` - Version file in the submodule (automatically updated)
 - `.github/workflows/tauri.yml` - GitHub Actions workflow that reads the version

-## Technical Details
-- Uses `git -C src/frontend` to execute git commands in the submodule directory
-- This ensures commits go to the submodule, not the parent repository
-- The `-C` flag changes git's working directory for that specific command